Pelvic Floor Rehabilitation – New York

 Solstice Physiotherapy is proud to help our patients recover from injuries and live pain-free lives.
 But don’t take our word for it, here are some reviews from patients who have benefited from our services.

-— HAN
+— Jennifer

 — JULIE

 “This is an amazing practice!
 The physical therapists are very knowledgable, warm, kind, and do everything to make you comfortable.
 If you are apprehensive about booking for pelvic floor PT, this is the place to go to.
-I only have experience with Kara and Emma so far, and they are both highly skilled and helpful in alleviating discomfort, and putting you on a path towards healing.
+I only have experience with Kara and Emma so far, and they are both highly skilled and helpful in alleviating discomfort and putting you on a path towards healing.
 In just a few sessions, I am already feeling much better.
 The entire staff is professional and kind, and I couldn’t recommend this practice enough for any pelvic floor issues.”

 — Katherine